files-community/Website/src/routes/blog/posts/introducing-files-v2-3.md

 - Double clicking the grid splitter will now reset panes in the dual pane layout to the default width
 - More file types are now displayed in the "new" item context menu
 - Double clicking in a blank space will now go up one directory in the file tree
+- Adding a tag to a file no longers changes the date modified property
+- Added a shortcut to open folders in the default terminal `ctrl` + `shift` + `'`
+- Added a shortcut to play and pause media in the preview pane `ctrl` + `space`
+- The issue where expanding sidebar sections would sometimes require two clicks has been resolved
+- The issue where the sidebar state would sometimes get reset has been fixed
+- Reduced the height of items in the sidebar to allow more items to be displayed at once
+- Invalid favorites and network shares are no longer removed the sidebar
+- Added a context menu to hide sections when right clicking on the sidebar

 ## Changes